cascadiajs/2014.cascadiajs.com/proposals/README.md

 We are inviting the JavaScript community to submit talks for CascadiaJS 2014 in Portland, OR.
 This Call for Proposals will close on April 15.
 When you’re ready to submit a proposal, go [HERE](https://github.com/cascadiajs/2014.cascadiajs.com/blob/master/proposals/README.md#how-to-submit-a-proposal).

 Diversity of voices is important to our community, so please don't think that you need to be a JS celebrity in order to speak at CascadiaJS.
-The deadline to submit a proposal is **April 15, 2014**.
+The deadline to submit a proposal is **April 15, 2014 11:59pm UTC-1200**.
+If it's still April 15th, no matter where you are in the world, you still have time!

 You are free to submit (and even revise) proposals up until that date.
 Please follow the instructions below and help us spread the word!

 ### PERKS
 The following items are taken care of by us: